KevinDusange/Assignment_3_Part_2/README.md

 # Assignment_3_Part_2

 #### ip address for load balancer: 146.190.13.17
+#### ip address for load balancer documents: 146.190.13.17/documents
 #### ip address for web1: 165.232.148.70
 #### ip address for web2: 165.232.153.16

 ## Information

-The purpose of this project is to...
+The purpose of this project is to set up and configure web servers using DigitalOcean droplets and a load balancer.
+By creating two web server droplets and configuring them with Nginx, systemd services, and firewall rules, this project goes over the steps to build a load-balanced web application.
+This setup ensures that incoming traffic is distributed across multiple servers, improving availability and reliability.

 ## Part 1: Setting Up Load Balancer